 Introduction

 Aggressive bark beetles dealt the final blow to many of the nearly 150 million trees killed in the California hot drought of 2012 to 2015 and its aftermath (USDAFS 2019).
 A harbinger of climate change effects to come, record high temperatures exacerbated the drought (Griffin and Anchukaitis 2014), which increased water stress on trees (Asner et al. 2016), making them more susceptible to attacking bark beetles (Fettig 2012, Kolb et al. 2016).
 A century of fire suppression policy has enabled forests to grow into dense stands, which also makes them more vulnerable to bark beetle attack (Fettig 2012).
 This combination of environmental conditions and forest structural characteristics led to tree mortality events of unprecedented size in the driest, densest forests across the state (Young et al. 2017).
 The mechanisms underlying the link between tree susceptibility to insect attack and hot, dry conditions are often directly attributed to tree physiology (Bentz et al. 2010), while the link to forest density is multifaceted (Fettig 2012).
-Because forest density is a coarse metric of the complex forest structure to which bark beetles respond (Raffa et al. 2008), our understanding of the connection between forest density and insect disturbance severity may be enhanced with more finely-resolved measures of forest structure, such as tree size, tree species, and local density within a forest stand (Stephenson et al. 2019, Fettig et al. 2019).
+Because forest density is a coarse metric of the complex forest structure to which bark beetles respond (Raffa et al. 2008), our understanding of the connection between forest density and insect disturbance severity could be enhanced with more finely-resolved measures of forest structure, such as tree size, tree species, and local density within a forest stand (Stephenson et al. 2019, Fettig et al. 2019).
 Further, the interaction between local-scale complex forest structure and broad-scale environmental conditions as they affect forest insect disturbance remains underexplored (Seidl et al. 2016, Stephenson et al. 2019, Fettig et al. 2019).

 The yellow pine/mixed-conifer forests in California’s Sierra Nevada region are characterized by regular bark beetle disturbances, primarily by the western pine beetle (Dentrodctonus brevicomis) and its main host in the system, ponderosa pine (Pinus ponderosa) (Fettig et al. 2019).
 The western pine beetle is a “primary” or “aggressive” bark beetle, with reproductive success contingent upon enough beetles “mass attacking” the host tree, overwhelming its defenses, and causing mortality (Raffa and Berryman 1983, Fettig et al. 2019).
 This Allee effect creates a strong coupling between beetle host selection behavior and host tree susceptibility to attack (Raffa and Berryman 1983, Logan et al. 1998).
 Under normal conditions, weakened trees are the most susceptible to attack and will be the main targets of aggressive bark beetles like the western pine beetle (Bentz et al. 2010, Raffa et al. 2015).
 A key defense mechanism of trees to bark beetle attack is to flood beetle bore holes with resin, which physically expels beetles and may interrupt beetle communication (Raffa et al. 2015).
 Under severe water stress, trees no longer have the resources available to mount this defense (Kolb et al. 2016) and thus prolonged drought can often trigger increased bark beetle-induced tree mortality as average tree vigor declines (Bentz et al. 2010).
-As local beetle density increases due to successful reproduction on spatially aggregated weakened trees, as might occur in a prolonged drought, mass attacks become capable of overwhelming any tree’s defenses and even healthy trees become susceptible (Bentz et al. 2010, Raffa et al. 2015).
+As local beetle density increases due to successful reproduction on spatially-aggregated weakened trees, as might occur in a prolonged drought, mass attacks become capable of overwhelming any tree’s defenses and even healthy trees become susceptible (Bentz et al. 2010, Raffa et al. 2015).
 Thus, water stress can be a key determinant of whether individual trees are susceptible to bark beetle attack under many conditions, and this environmental condition may interact with other forest features, such as tree size, to drive susceptibility under extreme conditions (Bentz et al. 2010, Stephenson et al. 2019).